Anna Huttenlocher

-Anna Huttenlocher is an American rheumatologist and physician-scientist known for her work in cell migration and wound healing.
+Anna Huttenlocher is an American cell biologist and physician-scientist known for her work in cell migration and wound healing.

 Early life and education

 Huttenlocher was born to two academic parents; her father, Peter, was a pediatric neurologist and her mother, Janellen, was a psychologist.
 She completed her Bachelor of Science degree at Oberlin College and her medical degree from Harvard Medical School.
 Following Harvard, she completed her training at Boston Children's Hospital and the University of California, San Francisco.